usdot-fhwa-OPS/V2X-Hub/Contributing.md

 * The name of this branch starts with hotfix/ followed by its version.
 For example: **`hotfix/v0.1.1.`**

 ## The End
-Hope this guide helps you get started in contributing to the CARMAPlatform project!
+Hope this guide helps you get started in contributing to the V2X Hub!